sebetc4/16iax10h-linux-sound-saga/README.md

 If you have time, please work on upstreaming these changes to the Linux kernel and keep us posted in your progress.
 [This comment on the Kernel Bugzilla](https://bugzilla.kernel.org/show_bug.cgi?id=218329#c24) has some pointers.

+## Filing issues

+Please don't file issues to complain about something missing.
+Filing issues about something being broken is fine, but if it's a request to add something, either add it yourself or just... politely don't speak.

 ## Confirmed to work on multiple devices!

 To our surprise, this fix actually fixed audio on more laptops than just the 16IAX10H!
 List of confirmed compatible devices: